MontaServices/woocommerce-monta-checkout/readme.txt

 * Fixed wrong data in order summary delivery field
 * Added field in storelocator to search for pickuppoints based on different postcode/zipcode
+* Better fallback for missing google key.
+You can now show pickuppoints without a Google maps key.
+The missing Google maps key will only disable the map view.

 #1.48